 - It might be a result of the wrong number of chromosomes.
-It may be that one piece of chromosome is missing or maybe it was duplicated.
-In this case the genetic material that the chromosomes carried was not suitable for the fetus inside.
+It may be that one piece of chromosome is missing or duplicated.
+In this case, the genetic material that the chromosomes carries will not be suitable for the fetus inside (4).

-- In later stages of pregnancy this happens because of infections like rubella or parvovirus.
-You may be asked to go for a blood test for herpes simplex (TORCH), cytomegalovirus, toxoplasmosis or rubella if required.
-This diagnosis will help to look for infections.
+- In later stages of pregnancy, this may happen because of infections like rubella or parvovirus.
+You may be asked to go for a blood test for herpes simplex virus (TORCH), cytomegalovirus, toxoplasmosis, or rubella if required.
+This diagnosis will help to look for infections (5).

 What Happens After The Diagnosis?

-When you eventually miscarry, you may want the nature to its own course.
-Some women also take the decision of undergoing a minor operation known as ERPC or Evacuation of Retained Products of Conception.
-This is to remove all pregnancy tissues from the uterus.
+When you eventually miscarry, you may want nature to take its own course.
+Some women also take the decision of undergoing a minor operation known as Evacuation of Retained Products of Conception (ERPC) to remove all pregnancy tissues from the uterus.
 If you allow the pregnancy tissues to remain in your uterus for long, it might increase chances of infection and heavy bleeding.
-In case bleeding is a concern, you may be recommended dilation and curettage (D&C) that helps removal of the tissues.
+In case bleeding is a concern, you may be recommended dilation and curettage (D&C) that helps removal of the tissues (6) (7).

-- You will be administered a general anesthesia before operation.
+- You will be administered general anesthesia before the operation.

-- It is better to wait for 6 to 8 weeks before you try to get pregnant to avoid any uncertainties.
+- It is recommended to wait for one period after a miscarriage before trying to get pregnant again (8).

 - There is no need to hurry.
-You can always take time and take the right decision.
+You can always take time and make the right decision.

 What About Future Pregnancy After Missed Miscarriage?

-You can easily diagnose a missed abortion with the help of ultrasounds.
+You can easily diagnose a missed abortion with the help of ultrasounds or β-HCG levels.

 - This has helped women to protect their future pregnancies with the help of medical treatments.

-- Regular ultrasounds ensure you do not suffer any further dangerous late abortions.
+- Regular ultrasounds ensure you do not suffer any further dangerous late abortions (9).

 Women today enjoy their pregnancies like any other women after a missed miscarriage.
 So there is no need for you to despair and lose your faith.
 Follow the guidelines and treatment procedures your doctor suggests and stay positive.
 This may definitely improve the chances of pregnancy after missed abortion.
 You, with the help of your partner, can again look forward to a beautiful beginning.